List of Regular Show characters: Barbara and Sherm

 Barbara (voiced by Courtenay Taylor in the first two appearances, Ali Hillis in later appearances) and Sherm (voiced by William Salyers in the first appearance, Eddie Pepitone in later appearances) are Rigby's middle-aged parents.
 They first appeared on The Thanksgiving Special.
 Not much is known about Rigby's parents, but they seem very proud of Rigby, even though he is lazy and rarely gets things done.
 When Rigby was in high school, he was expelled and his mother had to come pick him up.
 She was upset and tells him that "You're always making so much trouble for yourself".
 Whenever Sherm yells, makes fun of Rigby, or talks to Don, Barbara sometimes defends Rigby.
-In "Rigby Goes to the Prom" Rigby manages to maneuver Sherm's car to the bottom of a mountain after Sherm lost control while driving and nearly went over a cliff.
+In "Rigby Goes to the Prom" It is shown that he highly favors his younger son, Don, over Rigby, and thinks that Rigby is a loser and a screw up who messed up him and his family's lives to make up for his own short comings.
+Rigby manages to maneuver Sherm's prized car to the bottom of a mountain after Sherm lost control while driving and nearly went over a cliff (which he blamed on Rigby), confronting his dad about how even though he's getting his GED and bettering himself, that he still won't trust him and he cares more about his car and younger son than his first son.
 Afterwards, he appeared to have more respect for Rigby.

 However, unknown to his parents, Rigby had more experiences involving more dangerous situations to survive in than Don, until they finally acknowledged him, particularly on their elder son's graduation speech about the situations he was in.
 As they were heading to the party, they saw the park going up into space and worriedly watch their elder son go up.

 Stef

-Stef is a bat woman who appears in the finale.
+Stef is a bat woman who appears in the series finale.
 Mordecai met her while working in art school and they married and had kids.